-The following new and revised IFRSs, which became effective for annual periods beginning on or after 1 January 2019, have been adopted in these consolidated financial statements.
-The application of these revised IFRSs, except for IFRS 16, has not had any material impact on the amounts reported for the current and prior years but may affect the accounting for future transactions or arrangements.
+The following new and revised IFRSs, which became effective for annual periods beginning on or after 1 January 2020, have been adopted in these consolidated financial statements.
+The application of these revised IFRSs has not had any material impact on the amounts reported for the current and prior years but may affect the accounting for future transactions or arrangements.